situnamrit/FinBloc/README.md

-# Fin Block
+# Financial Block
-A new Flutter project.
+A new Flutter project to deliver cutting edge solutions for financial transactions

 ## Getting Started